longhdinhbusiness/galactic-timer-cs/README.md

 Fork this [repo](https://github.com/coderschool/cs-react-timer-starter-code) and read through the files.
 Often time , developers are required to work with an existing codebase and improve upon.
 This is one of that time.

-You should only code in the designinated area.
+You should only code in the designated area.
-Using the VSC search function for "Your code here", you will see a list of all the placces that required your attention.
+Using the VSC search function for "Your code here", you will see a list of all the places that required your attention.

 ## Grading